jjmountain/list-app-1/README.md

   app.use(proxy('/api', { target: 'http://localhost:3001/' }))
 }
 ```
-You goooood to API calls to the right port~
+API calls to the right port!

 ### 2. Step 7.
 Fetching API Data with Axios
 You are running into a [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) error.
 Your Rails API is not allowed by Access-Control-Allow-Origin.